Click on an item to access the relevant information

 For students with disabilities, there is no distance limit.
-This also applies to students who have a temporary need for a ride due to illness or injury.
+This also applies to students who have a temporary need due to illness or injury.

-The school will provide at the beginning of the year a compulsory uniform to students of Grades 1-9.
-This will include 2 polo shirts and a sport shirt.
+The school will provide, at the beginning of the year, a uniform to students of Grades 1-9.
+This will include 2 polo shirts, a sports’ shirt, and a hoodie.
+Wearing of this uniform is compulsory.
 These items will be loaned to the students and be returned at the end of the school year.

 Parents will have the possibility to purchase extra items (used) for 50kr, 100 kr (new) and the money will go to the Parents Council (FAU)